RossPaterson/advent-of-code/2024/README.md

 ## [Day 15: Warehouse Woes](https://adventofcode.com/2024/day/15) \*\*\*

+This task was an implementation of two elaborations of the Sokoban game.
-This problem did not involve any tricks, just painstaking attention to implementing the instructions while covering all cases, especially in the second part.
+It did not require any special insights, just painstaking attention to implementing the instructions while covering all cases, especially in the second part.
 The test input provided was large enough to find my bugs.